coalfire/test-aws/README.rst

 * use existing testing tools (in this case pytest and Python) rather than having new tools specific to Infrastructure-as-Code.
-* this tool is only one of many for testing Infrastructure-as-Code.
+* ``test-aws`` is only one of many tools for testing Infrastructure-as-Code.
-* we dont' think other Infrastructure-as-Code philosphies are wrong, but these are what ``test-aws`` is trying to accomplish.
+* we don't think other Infrastructure-as-Code philosphies are wrong, but these are what ``test-aws`` is trying to accomplish.